January 8

 Environmental Impact

-- Wildlife Preservation: Design to minimise habitat disruption.
+• Wildlife Preservation: Design to minimize habitat disruption.

 Budget Constraints